vatpac-technology/sops/docs/aerodromes/classc/Melbourne.md

 ### Runway Mode
 The only approved LAHSO mode at YMML is **34A/27AD**.
 Runway 34 is considered the active runway, while runway 27 is considered the passive runway.

-!!! phraseology
-    **ML ADC:** "YZU, traffic is a 737 departing on the crossing runway, hold short runway 27, cleared to land runway 34."
-    **RXA3866:** "Hold short runway 27, cleared to land runway 34, RXA3866"

-    **ML ADC:** "QFA421, traffic is a SAAB 340 landing on the crossing runway, will hold short.
-Runway 27 cleared for takeoff"
-    **QFA421:** "Runway 27 cleared for takeoff, QFA421"

-### Go arounds
-To prepare for a go around of one or both aircraft, ADC shall monitor both flight paths and provide speed adjustments where necessary to ensure that in the event of a go around, the aircraft remain clear of each other.
-ADC must maintain a visual separation standard between both aircraft until a radar standard (3nm or 1000ft) is available, then the aircraft may be transferred to the TCU controller.

 ## ATIS
 ### ATIS Identifier